 How long does it take to be selected by a birth mom?

 - We really can’t guarantee you a match within a set amount of time because we never know what a birth mom will be looking for in an adoptive family.
 We work hard to find a birth mother for you even if that means working with another trusted agency.
-It is our goal to have a match for you within a year.
+It is our goal to have a match for you within two years of homestudy approval.
 However, this is NOT a guarantee, but a goal.

 How do we get started?